flume/enthistory/README.md

 ## Config Options

+### Setting all tracked fields as Nillable and/or Immutable
+By default `enthistory` does not modify the columns in the history tables that are being tracked from your original tables, it simply copies their state from `ent` when loading them.
+However, may want to set all tracked fields in the history tables as either `Nillable` or `Immutable` for a variety of reasons.
+If that is the case you can use the `enthistory.WithFieldsNillable()` to set them all as `Nillable` or `enthistory.WithFieldsImmutable()` to set them all as `Immutable`.

+**WARNING:** Setting `enthistory.WithFieldsNillable()` will remove the ability to call the `Restore()` function on a history object.
+Setting all fields to `Nillable` causes the history tables to diverge from the original tables and the unpredictability of that means the `Restore()` function cannot be generated.

 ### Updated By
 To track which users are making which changes to your tables, you can supply the `enthistory.NewExtension()` function with the `enthistory.WithUpdatedBy()` Option.
 You choose your key name (string) and you can set either `enthistory.ValueTypeInt` (int)